-- Windows 10 can’t detect second screen, display – This is a just a variation of this problem, and if you’re having issues detecting a second screen, you might want to try some of our solutions.
+- Windows 10 can’t detect the second screen: This is a just a variation of this problem, and if you’re having issues detecting a second screen, you might want to try some of our solutions.

-- Windows 10 second monitor not working – This is a common problem that can occur with dual monitor configurations.
-Many users reported that second monitor isn’t working on their Windows 10 PC.
+- Windows 10 second monitor not working: This is a common problem that can occur with dual monitor configurations.
+Many users reported that second isn’t working on their Windows 10 PC.

-- Second monitor flickering Windows 10 – This is another problem that can appear on dual monitor configurations.
-Many users reported that the second monitor is constantly flickering.
+- Second monitor flickering Windows 10: This is another problem that can appear on dual monitor configurations.
+Many users reported that the second is constantly flickering.

-- Windows 10 second monitor goes to sleep, goes black – If you’re using a dual monitor setup, you probably encountered this issue before.
-According to users, their second monitor goes black or to sleep for unknown reason.
+- Windows 10 second monitor goes black – If you’re using a dual monitor setup, you probably encountered this issue before.
+According to users, their second goes black or to sleep for unknown reason.

 - Windows 10 second monitor keeps turning off – This is another relatively common problem on dual monitor configurations.
 However, this isn’t a serious issue, and you should be able to solve it by using one of our solutions.